About

 Reading Tips

-• There is a search-bar friendly glossary at the end of the guide.
+- There is a search-bar friendly glossary at the end of the guide.

 Basics

-This is the minimal set of concepts required to get a decent grasp of libzmq.
+This is the minimal set of concepts required to get a decent grasp of libzmq

 Socket

-The concept of a socket in ZeroMQ is completely novel.
-A ZeroMQ socket differs from a traditional TCP socket in the following ways (but not limited to):
+socket in the following ways (but not limited to):

-• A socket sends and receives atomic messages; messages are guaranteed to either be transmitted in their entirety, or not transmitted at all.
+- A socket sends and receives atomic messages; messages are guaranteed to either be transmitted in their entirety, or not transmitted at all.

-• A socket send and receive messages asynchronously.
+- A socket send and receive messages asynchronously.

-• Incoming and outgoing messages can be queued and transmitted asynchronously by a background I/O thread.
+. - Incoming and outgoing messages can be queued and transmitted asynchronously by a background I/O thread.

-• A socket can be connected to zero or more peers at any time.
+- A socket can be connected to zero or more peers at any time.

-• A socket can be bound to zero or more endpoints at any time.
+- A socket can be bound to zero or more endpoints at any time.
 Each bound endpoint can listen to zero or more peers.

-• Peer reconnection and disconnection is handled in the background.
+- Peer reconnection and disconnection is handled in the background.

-• Support for many authentication and encryption strategies via Mechanism.
+- Support for many authentication and encryption strategies via Mechanism.

 Basics